apache/beam-site/src/documentation/runners/spark.md

 ### Deploying Spark with your application

-In some cases, such as running in local mode, your (self-contained) application would be required to pack Spark by explicitly adding the following dependencies in your pom.xml:
+In some cases, such as running in local mode/Standalone, your (self-contained) application would be required to pack Spark by explicitly adding the following dependencies in your pom.xml:
 ```java
 <dependency>
   <groupId>org.apache.spark</groupId>